 For years, the bell has called the community together for convocations and official events.
 Its deep, clear tone reverberates across campus in a timeless summons to community.
 Responding to the call of the bell is one of the first ways in which students learn to participate in the life of Macalester College.

 Old Main Society

 Recognition in the Old Main Society is extended to living individuals who have donated for any purpose in 25 or more fiscal years.
-Honorees are listed annually in the Honor Roll of Donors.
+Honorees receive special designation in the Honor Roll of Donors.

 Built in 1884, Old Main stands as a stalwart symbol of permanence and strength.
 The building symbolizes, perhaps more than any other landmark on campus, the beginnings of this magnificent college.
 As the very first building, Old Main was the foundation for the campus we know today.

 The Old Main Society exists to thank living individuals who have provided a financial foundation by donating 25 or more fiscal years.
 Like Old Main, society honorees provide invaluable leadership to Macalester, by providing steady, consistent support to the college.
 Old Main Society honorees, valued members of the Macalester community, will be recognized in such publications as the donor report and receive invitations to select events.

 Recognition for leadership annual giving is offered at five levels in the Grand Society.
 Loyal annual donors are recognized in the Summit Society for five or more consecutive years of giving.